 Once you have your ticket vouchers, you must redeem them for the actual Disney Park Hopper Passes.
 This must be done at one of the approved Disney Ticket offices (the voucher should state where to redeem them for the actual tickets).
 Your vouchers can only be redeemed by the military member of spouse, so make sure one of you is there, and bring your military ID card to prove eligibility!
 We had our entire family, which made it easy.
 Once you have your tickets, you’re good to enter the parks.

-We redeemed our ticket vouchers the night before we planned to enter the parks, that way we had out tickets first thing in the morning, so we wouldn’t have to waste time redeeming the vouchers and getting our tickets set up.
+We redeemed our ticket vouchers the night before we planned to enter the parks, that way we had our tickets first thing in the morning, so we wouldn’t have to waste time redeeming the vouchers and getting our tickets set up.
 This is a good idea, since the lines can be long on some mornings.
+You also want to be able to go straight into the parks when they open so you can hit one of your favorite rides without having to wait in a long line.

 Fine Print and Exclusions

 As mentioned above, you or your spouse can buy up to 6 total tickets, however, they cannot be transferred.
 In previous years there were blackout dates for some parks or experiences.
 The website does not show any blackout dates for 2020, but be sure to verify this before making your reservations.
 (Pro Tip: there are many helpful crowd calculator websites out there to help you pick the right dates for your family!)

 Expiration dates and other fine print: